tianon/wishlist/zulip.md

 - "forward this message" - like quoting, but across channels/topics
   - the way Slack handles this is really clean - it shows a warning if the message you're forwarding is private, and then it only shows a link / the source of the forwarded message if the recipient has access to it also

+- the "reactions" view/list should include not only messages I sent, but messages that mention me (or my notification words)

+- easier/more reliable preview of link "unfurling" / expanding
+  - maybe a way to force it to try again if it fails to find an unfurl?
+- a way to avoid the unfurl behavior completely for a single message
+  - additionally, a way to retroactively remove the unfurl from a prior message

+- recognize URLs to this instance (https://xxx.zulipchat.com/#foo/bar) and display them in the cuter way (`#foo > bar`)

+- a way for administrators to change settings on behalf of users
+  - for example, their notification settings
+  - perhaps opt-in from the users like the export privacy setting?
+- alternatively, a way for a user to easily and quickly reset their settings back to the "org defaults" or actively stay set on the org defaults (so the administrator can change the defaults and opted-in users will automatically follow)
+- relatedly, a way to see where the org defaults differ from zulip defaults *and* where personal settings differ from the org defaults

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)